BLOOD LINES – SAY THEIR NAMES

 Ron Browne—one of the original Blood Lines readers—along with NON:op, is building a database of Black persons killed by law enforcement since 1919.
 This installation will manifest in the coming months and will grow as more and more names are added to the database.
-If you would like to contribute to this database, or if you would like to assist Ron with this important research please contact us at non [at] nonopera [dot] org.
+If you would like to contribute to this database, or if you would like to assist Ron with this important research please contact him at ronaldbrowne [at] nonopera [dot] org.
 Once this database is posted you may select and record yourself reading names from this list.
 Compensation for participation is the same as for Blood Lines above.

 • • •

 In 2021 we are producing a live-streamed installation that includes readings from both Blood Lines and SAY THEIR NAMES using Zoom, OBS, and YouTube.

 If you are interested in participating in any of these online installations, or have questions, please contact Christophe at non [at] nonopera [dot] org for more information.